top of page

 IMG_7551_edited.jpg

-The tragic event did not mark Rina, who as a good Neapolitan thought it was a sign of destiny that should not be forced; in reality Rina, deep down in her heart, even though she dreamed of America, did not want to leave her country, nor her family.
+The tragic event did not affect Rina, who, as a good Neapolitan, believed it was a sign of destiny that should not be forced; in reality, Rina, deep down, although she dreamed of America, did not want to leave her homeland or her family.
 After the war, Rina began a career studded with successes.
-She sang a vast operatic repertoire, but her acclaimed masterpiece was “Lucia di Lammermoor” by G. Donizetti, which she also mentioned shortly before passing away.
+She sang a vast operatic repertoire, but her acclaimed masterpiece was Donizetti's "Lucia di Lammermoor," which she even mentioned shortly before her death.

-Until 1970 he interpreted solo roles of primary importance, appearing on the stages of many important theatres in Italy including the San Carlo in Naples, the Verdi in Salerno, the Petruzzelli in Bari, the Eliseo in Rome, the Massimo in Palermo, the Teatro Nuovo (La Scala) in Milan.
+Until 1970 he played leading solo roles, appearing on the stages of many important theatres in Italy including the San Carlo in Naples, the Verdi in Salerno, the Petruzzelli in Bari, the Eliseo in Rome, the Massimo in Palermo, and the Teatro Nuovo (La Scala) in Milan.

-She worked with famous colleagues including Maestro Patanè (conductor), Beniamino Gigli (tenor), Cesare Valletti (tenor), Franco Corelli (tenor), Nunzio Todisco (tenor), Toti Dal Monte (soprano), Benvenuto Franci (baritone), Ugo Savarese (baritone), Maestro Pasquarello (conductor).
-From 1970 to 1985 she continued her concert career, dedicating herself above all to teaching bel canto.
-She was an appreciated singing improvement teacher, successfully introducing young singers from the Campania region to artistic life and a love for opera.
-Rina De Tata is also remembered for being a very generous woman and sensitive to the problems of the poor people, the sick and children in need.
-He also financially supported cloistered nuns and young people who wanted to become priests.
-He did a lot of charity, but he said he didn't divulge this because "... good is done, but not shown off ...".
+She worked with renowned colleagues including Maestro Patanè (conductor), Beniamino Gigli (tenor), Cesare Valletti (tenor), Franco Corelli (tenor), Nunzio Todisco (tenor), Toti Dal Monte (soprano), Benvenuto Franci (baritone), Ugo Savarese (baritone), and Maestro Pasquarello (conductor).
+From 1970 to 1985, she continued her concert career, dedicating herself primarily to teaching bel canto.
+She was a highly regarded singing teacher, successfully introducing young singers from the Campania region to a life of art and a love of opera.
+Rina De Tata is also remembered as a very generous woman, sensitive to the problems of the poor, the sick, and children in need.
+He also financially supported cloistered nuns and young men who wanted to become priests.
+He did a lot of charity, but he said he didn't publicize this because "... good is done, but not shown off..."

-She had only three great loves in her life: music, family and God.
-She loved and was loved by ordinary people, by students both in the schools where she taught and at the Conservatory and also by those who still today enter important theaters and continue to remember her with recognition and infinite love.
-Rina De Tata was a serious and good artist, a faithful and attentive wife, a loving and generous mother, a tender and irreplaceable grandmother and great-grandmother.
+She had only three great loves in her life: music, family, and God.
+She loved and was loved by ordinary people, by students both at the schools where she taught and at the Conservatory, and also by those who still perform in important theaters and continue to remember her with recognition and infinite love.
+Rina De Tata was a serious and talented artist, a faithful and attentive wife, a loving and generous mother, a tender and irreplaceable grandmother and great-grandmother.

 Call